VIDEO: North American Red Stag

 The lodge is 5-star.
 It had a formal dining room, a big great room, high ceilings, a well-stocked bar, pool table, and more.
 It is….
 NICE.

-We were hunting on the week that the elk and stag ruts overlapped, so on that first night we opened our windows and listened to the roars and bugles.
-It was a very cool experience and I was excited to start hunting.
+This is an estate hunt, not free range (as are most stag hunts), and we were hunting on the week that the elk and stag ruts overlapped, so on that first night we opened our windows and listened to the roars and bugles.
+It was a very cool experience and I was excited to start hunting the next morning.

 After our morning breakfast, we jumped in the Rangers with our guides and got started.
 The country we were hunting was hilly and pretty thickly forested with both pines and hardwoods.
 There was also a nice scattering of meadows and small swamps here and there.
 The colors were turning and the weather was beautiful.

 Right off the bat we heard stags roaring and we saw two monsters… well, I thought they were monsters at the time.
 Turns out they were just babies.
 We hunted all morning, went in for an awesome lunch and took a break to rest and shoot the bows, then went back out for the evening hunt.
 We heard lots of red stags roaring, and almost had a chance at one at the edge of a meadow, but he backed out right before I had a chance to shoot.
 They were surprising cagey… for some reason, I didn’t expect them to be all that hard to hunt, but they weren’t a “gimme” for sure!
 We hunted until dark, and then went in for an INCREDIBLE supper (all of the meals were amazing) and cocktails.